 The fact that the precursory signals appear in a systematic way in these record sections indicates that they are generated by localized sources and more than one such source region is needed.
-To test this conclusion we assume three potential source regions as marked by red, green and blue ellipses in Figure 12a, off the coast of northern British Columbia (red), near Vancouver Island (green), and off the southern Oregon coast (blue).
-We then predict the arrival times of the precursory signals that would be generated on cross-correlations of ambient noise based on a simple group velocity model as indicated by the background color in Figure 12a (group velocity, ocean: 3.4 km/s, continent: 2.5 km/s), which has been determined by averaging the measurements made on oceanic and continental paths in this region.
-The red, green and blue ellipses in the record sections (Fig. 12b,c) indicate the predicted arrival times with colors associated with the three source regions.
-Note that the duration of the predicted precursory arrival window is a function of the geometrical relation between the interstation path and the spatial extent of the source region.
-A larger source region tends to produce a larger precursory window, on average, but would not cause a wider window if the sources align with a hyperbola whose foci are the 2 station locations.
-The orange lines indicate arrival times of the fundamental Rayleigh waves in the cross-correlations, the non-precursory signals, predicted with a group velocity of 3 km/sec.
+To test this conclusion we assume three potential source regions as marked by red, green and blue ellipses in Fig. 12(a), off the coast of northern British Columbia (red), near Vancouver Island (green) and off the southern Oregon coast (blue).
+We then predict the arrival times of the precursory signals that would be generated on cross-correlations of ambient noise based on a simple group velocity model as indicated by the background colour in Fig. 12(a) (group velocity, ocean: $3.4 \text{ km s}^{-1}$ , continent: $2.5 \text{ km s}^{-1}$ ), which has been determined by averaging the measurements made on oceanic and continental paths in this region.
+The red, green and blue ellipses in the record sections (Figs 12b and c) indicate the predicted arrival times with colours associated with the three source regions.
+Note that the